Connor-McCartney/Connor-McCartney.github.io/_pages/cryptography/small-roots/push-it-to-the-limit-WACON-2023-prequal.md

 # Solve

-Didn't play this ctf btw, just a post-solve. <br>
+Didn't play this ctf btw, just upsolving. <br>
 It's very similar to this one. <br>
 <https://connor-mccartney.github.io/cryptography/small-roots/corrupt-key-1-picoMini> <br>
 Half of the upper bits of p are given, the only difference is now p is 1024 bits not 512 bits. <br>